akshay9594/ATOM_Website_Testing/README.md

     scripts.
 Going forward every run of the master script will open the ground truth and test websites and download the requried data.

+## Generation of Test Reports

+Test reports are generated when the "-v" flag is used when executing the master script.
+The generated reports are placed in the "reports" directory.
+The naming convention used for the reports is *property*_report.txt.

 ## Constraints (As of Now)

 1. The element to be tested is set to "Li" within the master script.